wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 ## Neurorehabilitation to establish biosignal technology

-In October 2021, a prototype of MELTIN MMI's new product, ["a robotic neurorehabilitation device for the hand](https://www.meltin.jp/en/products/medical/finger-rehabilitation/)" was completed. **Clinical research is currently underway at Juntendo University, with an aim to commercialize** within 2022.
+In October 2021, a prototype of MELTIN's new product, ["a robotic neurorehabilitation device for the hand](https://www.meltin.jp/en/products/medical/finger-rehabilitation/)" was completed. **Clinical research is currently underway at Juntendo University, with an aim to commercialize** within 2022.

 &nbsp;

 Neurorehabilitation is a rehabilitation method based on neuroscience that has been gaining attention over the past couple of years.
 In brief, Neurorehabilitation promotes the reconstruction of the brain's motor function circuitry by utilizing the brain's plasticity to perform assisted movements in sync with motor intentions.
 This hastens recovery for patients who have suffered some form of damage to motor-related areas of the brain, such as a stroke, with symptoms of physical paralysis or reduced motor function.
-Companies researching and developing similar products include [myomo](https://myomo.com/), Tylomotion, and [connect](https://connect-technology.jp/).
+Companies researching and developing similar products include [myomo](https://myomo.com/), Tyromotion, and [connect](https://connect-technology.jp/).

 ![neurorehabilitation 1](https://www.meltin.jp/cms/wp-content/themes/meltin/assets/images/products/medical/finger-rehabilitation/qa--02.jpg)